 Bear Creek Trail

 From the small parking lot on Forest Service Road 241 there is a short path to the start of the loop.
-We normally hike this trail in a counterclockwise direction, mostly because the Gennett Poplar is within the first mile.
 The Pinhoti Trail shares this footpath until the Bear Creek Loop comes off at 1.1 miles.

 Along the trail are multiple stream crossings (I would normally call them "wet-foot" crossings, but they are well done.)
 There are some scenic views of the Chattahoochee National Forest.
 Wildlife is abundant, including some of the larger species, so be prepared to see larger animals including bear, especially during dry summers.

-Starting at about .5 notice the size of the trees dramatically increases.
-This is the sign that you are approach the Gennett Poplar, which is now marked with a sign at 0.9 miles.
+About .5 miles into the trail is the first water crossing, this one of Little Bear Creek.
+Notice the size of the trees dramatically increases.
+This is the sign that you are approaching the Gennett Poplar, which is now marked with a sign at 0.9 miles.
 Tulip poplar was a popular tree (no pun intended) with early settlers because it was quick growing and could be used to build cabins.